Mesoscale convective system: Definition

 Mesoscale convective systems are thunderstorm regions which may be round or linear in shape, on the order of 100 km or more across in one direction but smaller than extratropical cyclones, and include systems such as tropical cyclones, squall lines, and mesoscale convective complexes (MCCs), among others.
 MCS is a more generalized term which includes systems that do not satisfy the stricter size, shape, or duration criteria of an MCC.
 They tend to form near weather fronts and move into areas of 1000-500 mb thickness diffluence, which are areas where the low to mid level temperature gradient broadens, which generally steers the thunderstorm clusters into the warm sector of extratropical cyclones, or equatorward of warm fronts.
 They can also form along any convergent zones within the tropics.
 A recent study found that they tend to form when the surface temperature varies with more than 5 degrees between day and night.
 Their formation has been noted worldwide, from the Meiyu front in the far East to the deep tropics.
-Mesoscale convective systems are important to the United States rainfall climatology over the Great Plains since they bring the region about half of their annual warm season rainfall.